Bedspace apartment: Environment

 Bedspace apartments are usually located inside old buildings in urban areas.
 In the apartment flats, the whole living space is divided into multiple sections.
 Each section has two to three layers of beds, which are subdivided with metal cages.
 With no doors, residents have to keep all of their personal belongings inside the confined space.
 Each bedspace is very narrow, so an adult can barely lie down, stand, or sit straight.
 Since residents do not have room for any extra personal belongings inside the cage home, such a bedspace is deemed to be a place for sleeping only.
 Cage homes are dim, cramped, and hot.
 The temperature can reach 34 C. Residents share the toilets and kitchen, which are notoriously smelly, dirty, and very simple.
+Often there is no kitchen, just hotplates.

 Cage homes also lack privacy because the cages are so close to each other.
 Even though some modern cage homes have partitions to separate different sections, these typically consist of only a thin piece of wood or paper board.